Mataderos Fair: A Gaucho Market on the Outskirts of Buenos Aires

 Live Music at the Feria De Mataderos

-After the shopping is over, visitors grab a seat — or a dance partner — and enjoy the live Argentine folklore bands that perform from the early afternoons onward in front of the old indoor market.
+After shopping, grab a seat — or a dance partner — and enjoy the live Argentine folklore bands that perform from the early afternoons onward in front of the old indoor market.

 Traditional Argentine folklore music dancing outdoors